Unless you are a sink manufacturer, segmentation is great for your business.

 After a lot of digging, I figured that there are two types of segmentation in Mailchimp: Basic and Advanced.

-Event-based segmentation falls under Advanced Segments, and therefore only available on the Premium plans.
-The weird thing is that you can actually trigger emails from custom events on the Standard plans, but event-based segmentation is only available on the Premium plans.
-Why?
-I find this pricing structure confusing and plain stupid.
+Event-based segmentation falls under Advanced Segments and is only available on the Premium plans.
+You can trigger emails from custom events on the Standard plans, but event-based segmentation is only available on the Premium plans.

 With events, any/all logic, and unlimited conditions only available on Premium plans, it’s certain that you must be on the Premium plan in order to do some decent segmentation in Mailchimp.

 The Premium Mailchimp plans start at $299 for 10,000 contacts.
-This iis just too steep considering that you can get a much more robust marketing automation tool for SaaS for that price like Encharge, Customer.io or ActiveCampaign.
+This is just too steep, considering that you can get a much more robust marketing automation tool for SaaS for that price, like Encharge, Customer.io, or ActiveCampaign.